AlexSafatli/Skirmish/README.md

 # Skirmish
-A simple Apache Pivot Java application intended to track characters (NPCs and PCs) in a tabletop battle.
+A simple Visual C# WPF application intended to track characters (NPCs and PCs) in a tabletop battle.